 What does this mean to software vendors in more mature markets?
 A lot.
 Unless you were paying close attention, you may not have noticed that companies in emerging countries have developed significant global presences.
 Most of the companies on our list are more than ten years old and they’ve been working toward this success for a while.
 They’ve achieved it through cost advantages, and by tapping regional strengths.
 They’ve done it the way companies have become successful for years—they started small and became incrementally bigger and stronger.

 We spoke to executives at several of these companies, and to PwC consultants, to develop a snapshot of exactly how successful software companies in emerging markets gain traction in an increasingly competitive world.
-Any vendor that wants to investigate such products—or partner with, acquire, or even emulate their regional strength—can learn from their success (For more information on dealing with emerging-market companies see the sidebar)
+Any vendor that wants to investigate such products—or partner with, acquire, or even emulate their regional strength—can learn from their success.

 Here’s a breakdown of the Top 30 list of software vendors by country: